Philidor Docs

 Review status caps

-For provisional or missing evidence contexts, default dimension fallback is conservative (2.5).
+For provisional or missing-evidence contexts, the default dimension fallback is conservative (2.5).

 4) Overlays